Frequently Asked Questions

 Properties of some drugs; and essential in understanding why buprenorphine is unique.

-Opioids attach to receptors in the brain and cause feelings of euphoria.
+Opioids attach to receptors in the brain, which leads to a release of dopamine and causes feelings of euphoria.

 Yes.
 It may be dispensed by anon-wavered physician for up to 72 hours for the treatment of acute withdrawal while longer term treatment is being worked out.